When you think of Florida, aka The Sunshine State, you probably think of sun-drenched beaches and bustling theme parks.

 The hotel itself does not freely admit to being haunted, but the staff, guests, and paranormal investigators will all tell you otherwise!
-The 4th floor is said to be the most haunted area of the hotel and some staff actually point blank refuse to clean certain rooms there!
+The 4th floor is the most haunted area of the hotel, and some staff actually point blank refuse to clean certain rooms there!

 Be sure to ask for the fourth floor!

-The Riddle House is an Edwardian style house that was built back in 1905 in West Palm Beach, but it was moved to Yesteryear Village at a later date.
-Originally, it served as a funeral parlor until it was bought by Karl Riddle in the 1920s to serve as his private residence.
+The Riddle House is an Edwardian style house built back in 1905 in West Palm Beach, but it was moved to Yesteryear Village later.
+Originally, it served as a funeral parlor until Karl Riddle bought it in the 1920s to serve as his private residence.

-It is said to be one of the most haunted places in Florida and one of the most active spirits there is a man named Joseph who used to work for the Riddles.
-Joseph hanged himself in the attic rather than facing his money worries and he is now said to inhabit this attic.
+One of the most active spirits there is a man named Joseph who used to work for the Riddles.
+Joseph hanged himself in the attic rather than facing his money worries, and he is now said to inhabit this attic.

 He has a particular dislike for men and has been known to attack any who enter what he now regards as his domain!

-The Cuban Club was built in 1917 following the migration of a large number of Cubans into the United States.
-There has actually been a clubhouse there in the past, but it was destroyed in a fire in 1916 which is why the members decided to start planning its bigger, better replacement.
+The Cuban Club was built in 1917 following the migration of many Cubans into the United States.
+There has actually been a clubhouse there in the past, but it was destroyed in a fire in 1916, which is why the members decided to start planning its bigger, better replacement.

-The new building which can be seen today has a neoclassical design and when it first opened it featured a pharmacy, a ballroom, cantina, library, 2 story theater, gymnasium, bowling lanes, and a swimming pool.
+The new building, which can be seen today, has a neoclassical design.
+It featured a pharmacy, a ballroom, cantina, library, 2 story theater, gymnasium, bowling lanes, and a swimming pool when it first opened.

-The fortunes of the club went downhill in the sixties when membership dropped to an all-time low, but in 1992 the Cuban Club Foundation was formed to save and restore the building.
+The club’s fortunes went downhill in the sixties when membership dropped to an all-time low, but in 1992 the Cuban Club Foundation was formed to save and restore the building.

 Both of these men are known to haunt the building, but they are certainly not the only ones!
 There have also been reports of a woman in white wearing red heels who climbs up and down the stairs and who can be heard wailing sometimes.
-There is a piano that plays by itself and orbs of light are also common in the club.
+A piano plays by itself, and orbs of light are also common in the club.

 Perhaps the most notorious of all the ghosts at the Cuban Club is that of a young boy.
-He’s believed to be the ghost of an 8-year-old boy that drowned in the small pool in the Cantina, he’s, without doubt, the most “active” in the venue (voices, shapes, moving balls set on the floor, pushing doors open, etc.).
+He’s believed to be the ghost of an 8-year-old boy who drowned in the Cantina’s small pool.
+He’s, without doubt, the most “active” in the venue (voices, shapes, moving balls set on the floor, pushing doors open, etc.).

-St Augustine Lighthouse stands at the North end of Anastasia Island and is open to the public with all admission fees going to the Lighthouse fund programs.
-It was originally built in 1824 and was privately owned by Dr. Allan Ballard before he sold it to the government in 1865.
+St Augustine Lighthouse stands at the North end of Anastasia Island and is open to the public, with all admission fees going to the Lighthouse fund programs.
+It was originally built in 1824 and was privately owned by Dr. Allan Ballard before selling it to the government in 1865.

-However, the state offered him far less than the true value, and when he refused they threatened to simply take it by force.
-Ballard was outrage and vowed never to leave the Lighthouse!
-Some believe that this may exactly what Ballard did since he is often sighted around the property!
+However, the state offered him far less than the true value, and when he refused, they threatened to take it by force.
+Ballard was outraged and vowed never to leave the Lighthouse!
+Some believe this is exactly what Ballard did since he is often sighted around the property!

-Another lighthouse keeper, Joseph Andreau is also said to haunt the lighthouse and can be heard on the stairs.
+Another lighthouse keeper, Joseph Andreau, is also said to haunt the lighthouse and be heard on the stairs.
 He passed away after falling from the tower while painting it.